spaceshelter/orbitar/docs/api/oauth2/README.md

 - `client_id`: Your application's Client ID
 - `scope`: Space-separated list of permissions your app needs
 - `redirect_uri`: Must match one of the URIs you registered
-- `state`: Random string to prevent CSRF attacks
+- `state`: Random string for security validation (see security note below)

-**Note**: If you provided an App connection URL, you have two options for the `redirect_uri`:
+**Note**: If you provided an App connection URL, you have two options for this URL:

-1. Set it directly to Orbitar's authorization endpoint with the parameters above (`state` would have to be hardcoded)
+1. Set it directly to Orbitar's authorization endpoint with the parameters above (you would need to hardcode the `state` parameter)
-2. Set it to a URL on your app that will then redirect users to Orbitar's authorization endpoint (recommended)
+2. Set it to a URL in your app that will then redirect users to Orbitar's authorization endpoint (recommended)

-The second option gives you more control and is more secure.
+The second option is more secure and gives you more control.

-**Security Note about State Parameter**: The `state` parameter is crucial for preventing Cross-Site Request Forgery ( CSRF) attacks.
-Your application must:
+**Security Note about State Parameter**: The `state` parameter serves multiple security purposes:

+1. **Preventing CSRF attacks**: It ensures the authorization request came from your application
+2. **Session binding**: It binds the authorization request to the user's session
+3. **Protection against replay attacks**: It prevents authorization codes from being reused

+To implement this correctly, your application must:

 1. Generate a unique, unpredictable state value for each authorization request
 2. Store this value in the user's session or other secure storage